MAGA Turns On Trump After He Tells Followers To ‘Drop’ Jeffrey Epstein Speculation

-A post on his Truth Social platform on Saturday, July 12, scolding supporters for obsessing over the alleged “client-list” story involving convicted child sex offender Jeffrey Epstein has triggered the harshest pushback the former president has faced from MAGA influencers.
+A post on his Truth Social platform on Saturday, July 12, scolding supporters for obsessing over the alleged “client-list” story involving convicted child sex offender Jeffrey Epstein has triggered the harshest pushback Trump has faced from MAGA influencers.

 Trump called renewed interest in Epstein “a waste of time” and urging followers to “LET PAM BONDI DO HER JOB — SHE’S GREAT!”